lewisxhe/SensorLib/README.md

 - **I2C speed**: Default is 100kHz.
 For faster transfers, use `Wire.setClock(400000)` before `begin()`.
 - **SPI devices**: QMI8658, BHI260AP, BHI360 support SPI.
 Touch and PMIC devices are I2C only.
 - **I2C addresses**: Some devices have configurable addresses (e.g., GT911 has `GT911_SLAVE_ADDRESS_L` / `GT911_SLAVE_ADDRESS_H`).
 Check the header file for available constants.
+- **AXP517 USB-PD**: PD voltage negotiation requires `PMIC_IRQ` wiring.
+Pass the IRQ pin during initialization and use `pmic.irq().readStatus(true)` in interrupt-driven code so normal PMIC IRQs and TCPC PD alerts are both drained.
 - **Troubleshooting**: If a device is not detected, verify wiring, address selection, and I2C speed.
 Use `examples/Utilities/SensorWireHelper/` to scan the I2C bus.

 ## License